luyadev/luya/docs/guide/luya-guideline.md

 }
 ```

-With introduction of LUYA Admin OpenApi Generator we make use of the `@uses` tag to reference POST Request Bodies.
+With introduction of LUYA Admin OpenAPI Generator we make use of the `@uses` tag to reference POST Request Bodies.
 As the POST data is not defined in the `@param` section we recommend to use `@uses`, see [[app-openapi.md]].

 Which would be equals to `$_POST['username']` and `$_POST['password']`.